isaacmain254/E-learning/README.md

 E-Learning platform
 --------------------

-The E-learning platform allow instructors to create courses containing text, images, vidoes and files.
-Students can enroll to courses after creating an account on the platform.
-Each course contains a chat room  where for discussions or comments .
+The E-learning platform allows instructors to create courses containing text, images, videos, and files.
+Students can enroll in courses after creating an account on the platform.
+Each course contains a chat room  for discussions or comments.

 To run the project locally: clone this repository on your computer